Meet the BabyChildTeen Team!

 How do people learn to adapt to changes in their bodies, skills, and environment?
 We answer these questions by investigating how infants and young children cope with novel motor challenges such as walking down slopes, squeezing through apertures, reaching for targets, and opening containers.

-Dr. Sudha Arunachalam - LEARN Lab
+Dr. Sudha Arunachaluam - LEARN Lab

 Our research examines one of the most amazing accomplishments of early childhood: learning language.
 We ask how children discover the meanings of words and how children’s everyday experiences support language learning.